spruceid/spruceid.dev/docs/didkit/terminology.md

 ---
-id: terminology
+id: glossary
-title: Core DIDKit Terminology
+title: Core DIDKit Glossary
+sidebar_label: Glossary
 ---

 *For more detailed explanations and references to core specifications, see the